- To import, export and update data, you work with normal Excel (.xlsx) files.

 - You can link images to Product variants all at once.

-- You can add new variants without having to list the existing variants – just import only additional (by setting the Variants Add column value to TRUE).
+- You can add new variants without having to list the existing variants – just import the additional variant rows, and the app will merge them automatically.

 - You can import, export and update Metafields by having them just as additional columns.
 You can have unlimited additional columns of Metafields.